fandemonium/blog/_posts/2015-06-10-SWC-NIH-NCI.md

 during the course.
 This way, students can easily scroll back and forth and use search to find the information they need without the need to understanding how things are categorized.

-As for git, I taught it with modified slides devloped by Nelle VXXXXX.
+As for git, I taught it with modified slides devloped by [Nelle Varoquaux](http://cbio.ensmp.fr/~nvaroquaux/).
 I chose to use Nelle's slides not only because it has a nice continuous page version, but also because it is simple, clear, and covers the most powerful features of git.
 It also made a very clear distinction between git and Github, which many students thought was the same thing.